Explore a bevy of museums and historical houses, plus a famous sculpture garden.

 For a look at more recent history, visitors can walk the “Streets of Old Grand Rapids,” and enter and peek into scaled-down dioramas of the town from around the turn of the last century.

-All of this can stir up an appetite, which can be satisfied at the Museum Café.
+Now, all of this can stir up an appetite, which can be satisfied at the Museum Café.
 For more info, visit the museum website, www.grpm.org.

 When Fred Meijer died in 2011, Gerald R. Ford’s son spoke at his memorial.
 The friendship shared by the president and the hypermarket store magnate was one of respect and consideration.
 After Ford’s term in office, Meijer had a hand in the creation of the Gerald R. Ford Presidential Museum in Grand Rapids.
 This is a personal, engaging place that tells of Ford’s life and career.
-The official presidential library (and its papers) are housed at Ford’s alma mater, the University of Michigan, in Ann Arbor.
+The official presidential library (and its papers) is located at Ford’s alma mater, the University of Michigan, in Ann Arbor.

 The Ford Museum is a must-see place.
 More info: www.fordlibrarymuseum.gov.

-Another rebooted building in Grand Rapids is The B.O.B.
+Also, another rebooted building in Grand Rapids is The B.O.B.
 Originally a grocery warehouse, it was built in 1903.
 Like the May House, it fell into disrepair and was restored to its present stature as “The Big Old Building,” a great destination for dining and entertainment.
 Instead of canned goods, its four stories now house restaurants, clubs, and a brewery.

 Grand Rapids has a great reputation for its breweries and dining.
 Throughout the summer are festivals of art, music, cars, food, and more.
 Check the Experience Grand Rapids website listed below for dates of activities and special events.

-Grand Rapids provides wonderful indoor and outdoor enjoyment.
+Ultimately, Grand Rapids provides wonderful indoor and outdoor enjoyment.
 With its glorious gardens, famous buildings, and United States history, it is a destination worthy of a several days’ stay.

 The following list may not be complete, so check your campground directory or the RV Marketplace, found at FMCA.com and in the January issue of FMC magazine, for more listings.